Our Song: Production and release

 In 2004, Pennsylvania-born Taylor Swift moved to Nashville, Tennessee at fourteen to pursue a career in country music.
 She signed with Sony/ATV in 2004 to become a professional songwriter, and with Big Machine Records in 2005 to become a country-music singer.
 Near the end of 2005, Swift recorded songs for her self-titled debut album with producer Nathan Chapman.
 By the time production wrapped, Swift had completed her first year of high school in Hendersonville, Tennessee.
 She wrote three tracks by herself—"The Outside", "Should've Said No", and "Our Song".
 "Our Song" is a track Swift wrote for a talent show of her ninth grade.
 She conceived the song as an upbeat track with lyrics relatable to her classmates, writing it within twenty minutes.
 On the inspiration, Swift said: "I wrote it about this guy I was dating, and how we didn't have a song.
 So I went ahead and wrote us one."

 Months after the talent show, her classmates came up to her and recited the melody and lyrics, which made her think, "There must be something here!"
 To this end, she insisted that Big Machine Records executives include it on the track list.
 Swift envisioned the production in her head before approaching Chapman.
 According to the album's liner notes, instruments and their corresponding musicians on "Our Song" include acoustic guitar (Swift), banjo and electric guitar (Chapman), Dobro (Bruce Bouton), drums (Nick Buda), percussion (Eric Darken), fiddle (Rob Hajacos), and bass guitar (Tim Marks).
 The track was recorded by Chad Carlson, assisted by Chapman, at Sound Cottage and Quad Studios in Nashville.
 It was mixed by Chuck Ainley, assisted by Greg Lawrence, at Masterfonics.
 Swift chose the song as the album's closing track because she thought the final refrain's lyric, "Play it again," would subliminally suggest the listener to replay the album.

 Swift's debut album was released on October 24, 2006, through Big Machine Records.
 "Our Song" was the third single from the album; Big Machine released the song to US country radio on September 10, 2007, and as a crossover single to US pop radio on March 10, 2008, in partnership with Republic Records.
 "Our Song" was later included in the international version of Swift's second studio album, Fearless, released in March 2009.
-Following a public controversy where Swift objected to talent manager Scooter Braun's acquisition of Big Machine and the masters to her back catalog, Big Machine re-released "Our Song" on limited-edition vinyl in October 2019.
+Following a 2019 dispute over the talent manager Scooter Braun's acquisition of Big Machine and the masters to Swift's back catalog, Big Machine re-released "Our Song" on limited-edition vinyl in October 2019.